Nursing care in Wales: when does the NHS pay?

 If you need nursing care but you don’t qualify for NHS continuing healthcare, you might still be able to receive the NHS-funded nursing care (FNC) contribution.
 This is only paid if you are assessed as needing nursing care in a care home that is registered to provide nursing care.

 The nursing care contribution is a flat weekly amount paid directly to the care home to cover the additional cost of having a nurse at the home.
 It will not cover the majority of your fees.
-For the current rate see our benefit rates information.
+In Wales, the standard rate is £179.97 weekly.

 It is also possible to have a higher level of nursing care paid for by the NHS, if you have a joint package of care (meaning it is paid for jointly by the local authority and the NHS).